I left my mailbox keys in the mailbox. Fortunately, a neighbour saw it and returned it to me. I didn’t even realise that I have left it hanging there.

-On Forgetfulness.
-My secondary school teacher once told me (after I forgot to bring my textbook to class) that it is worse to forget than to intentionally not bring the textbook.
+This reminds me of my secondary school teacher.
+She once told me (after I forgot to bring my textbook to class) that it is worse to forget than to intentionally not bring the textbook.

 I didn’t understand what she meant at the time.
 I thought she was being difficult.
 How can an unintentional act be worse than an intentional one?